Thema von MarkBennett im Forum Dies ist ein Forum in...

 Germany is a social market economy with a large capital stock, a highly qualified workforce, a high level of innovation and low levels of corruption.
 It is the largest economy in Europe and the fourth largest nation in the world in terms of nominal GDP.
 In addition to the intelligent economy and productive market structure, Germany also offers investment opportunities in its real estate segment.

+What influences the German real estate market?
 The volatility of the real estate market can be explained by numerous macroeconomic and social factors in the country.
 Due to the zero interest rate policy of the European Central Bank, mortgage interest rates remain at record lows and offer historically favorable financing conditions.
 In addition, the quantitative easing (QE) policy being pursued by the ECB is leading to higher liquidity, increasing investment pressure as investors seek potential investment opportunities with above-average returns in relatively safe sectors.
 QE is also weakening the euro, making the German real estate market even more attractive to investors from outside the eurozone.

 New projects and construction activities lag far behind the growing demand, which leads to rising property prices.
 The German Property Index (GPI), which measures the return on all real estate investments in Germany, reached 14.7% in 2016, a record level since German reunification.
 The demand for high-quality real estate is increasing due to the demographic and overall economic development in Germany – ongoing urbanization and growing metropolitan areas.
 Germany is experiencing a positive reversal in birth rates and other demographic factors.
 The birth rate rose from 1.39 to 1.50 per woman between 2011 and 2015.
 In addition, Germany has a persistent migration surplus, which can partially compensate for the demographic imbalance.